 Nutritious Dog Treats

 The best dog treats are typically the most nutritious options.
 If you do not have any of the toppers above on hand, crumble some nutritious dog treats on type of the kibble.
 Be careful when using treats because they can pack on the calories.
+Avoid giving too many treats as well as this could be a reason why a dog won’t eat his food from being too full.

 FAQ About Dog Food Toppers